 Take a stroll down North Terrace, home to a succession of sandstone buildings and two universities.
-This is where you can visit the Art Gallery of South Australia, which punches aboe its weight with a compact but outstanding collection and will be showing TARNANTHI Festival of Contemporary Aboriginal and Torres Strait Islander Art, during the period of the conference; the South Australian Museum, which will be showing NGURRA: Home in the Ngaanyatjarra Lands, an exhibition that challenges conventional approaches to Aboriginal art and cultural expression and the State Library of South Australia and the charming and eclectic displays at its Mortlock Wing.
+This is where you can visit the Art Gallery of South Australia, which punches above its weight with a compact but outstanding collection; the South Australian Museum and the State Library of South Australia and the charming and eclectic displays at its Mortlock Wing.
 (Each has a cafe where you can linger.
 Both the museum and cafe have a shop where you can treat yourself or pick up some gifts.
 We recommend the art gallery cafe with its aspect on the sunny gallery courtyard.)

 IT'S IN THE SMALL BARS AND LANEWAYS

-Laneways Peel St and Leigh St, of the Hindley St entertainment strip, offer small bars and great food experiences.
+Laneways Peel St and Leigh St, off the Hindley St entertainment strip, offer small bars and great food experiences.
 Read more about great places to eat and drink in Broadsheet Adelaide.

 Rundle Mall, running parallel to North Terrace, is the main shopping precinct in the city.
 You'll find all the major department stores here and a large range of other shops.
 It's also a place to check out Beehive Corner, the first retail store of Adelaide's much loved chocolatiers Haigh's, which was established in 1915.